 SECTION 7.
 Nomination and Election of Trustees.

-a.
-Nomination by Committee.
-Not less than 90 days before any meeting at which trustees are to be elected, the President shall appoint a nominating committee composed of two members from each district from which the trustees are to be elected during that given year.
-As such committee, they shall nominate one or more candidates from each of those districts, and certify the names of such candidates to the board of trustees at least 30 days prior to the date of the meeting at which trustees are to be elected.
+- Nomination by Committee.
+Not less than ninety (90) days before any meeting at which trustees are to be elected, the president shall appoint a nominating committee composed of two members from each district from which the trustees are to be elected.
+The committee shall nominate one or more candidates from each of those districts and certify the names of such candidates to the board of trustees at least sixty (60) days prior to the date of the meeting at which trustees are to be elected.

-c.
-Nomination by Petition.
+- Nomination by Petition.
 Nomination of a Candidate to the board of trustees may be made by petition signed by ten (10) members of the Cooperative.
 The petition must designate the district for which the candidate is to be elected.
 All members signing such petition must be residents of the district for which the candidate is to be elected.
-The petition must be submitted to the nominating committee not less than sixty (60) days before any meeting at which trustees are to be elected, and the nominating committee shall certify the names of such candidates nominated by petition to the board of trustees at least thirty (30) days prior to the date of the meeting at which trustees are to be elected.
+The petition must be submitted to the nominating committee not less than ninety (90) days before any meeting at which trustees are to be elected, and the nominating committee shall certify the names of such candidates nominated by petition to the board of trustees at least sixty (60) days prior to the date of the meeting at which trustees are to be elected.

 SECTION 8.
 Order of Business.
-The order of business at the annual meeting of the members and, so far as possible, at all other meetings of the members, shall be essentially as follows:
+Subject to the discretion of the trustees and where circumstances warrant change, the order of business at any meeting of the members generally shall be as follows:

-Reading of the notice of the meeting and proof of the due publication or mailing thereof, or the waiver or waivers of notice of the meeting, as the case may be.
+- Acknowledgement of the notice of the meeting and proof of the date of publication or mailing thereof, or the waiver or waivers of notice of the meeting.

 SECTION 1.
 General Powers.
-The business and affairs of the Cooperative shall be managed by a board of seven trustees which shall exercise all of the powers of the Cooperative except such as are bylaws, the articles of incorporation, or these bylaws conferred upon or reserved to the members.
+The business and affairs of the Cooperative shall be managed by a board of trustees which shall exercise all of the powers of the Cooperative except those conferred upon or reserved to the members by the law, the articles of incorporation, or these bylaws.

 No person shall be eligible to become or remain a trustee or to hold any position of trust in the Cooperative who:

-is not a member of the Cooperative (or is not an officer, shareholder, or director of a entity member designated as the entity voting proxy) and a bonafide resident of, and physically residing in, the particular district which he/she is to represent, or
+- Is not a member of the Cooperative (or is not an officer, shareholder, or trustee of an entity member) and a bonafide resident of, and physically residing in, the particular district which they are to represent, or

-is in any way employed by or financially interested in a competing enterprise or a business selling electric energy or supplies to the Cooperative, or is an officer, director or shareholder owning ten percent or more of the stock of a corporation whose officer, shareholder, or director as corporate voting proxy (see a.
-Above) presently holding a trustee seat.
+- Is in any way employed by or financially interested in a competing enterprise or a business selling electric energy or supplies to the Cooperative, or is an officer, trustee or shareholder owning ten percent or more of the stock of a corporation which is in the business of selling electric energy or which competes with the Cooperative; or

-is related by blood or marriage to any employee of Lower Yellowstone Rural Electric Assc.
-Inc. within the third degree.
+- Is related by blood within the third degree of marriage to any current employee of Lower Yellowstone Rural Electric Cooperative.

-Upon the establishment of the fact that a trustee is holding office in violation of any of the foregoing provisions, it shall immediately become incumbent upon the board of trustees to remove such trustee from office.
+Upon the establishment of the fact that a trustee is holding office in violation of any of the foregoing provisions, the board of trustees shall immediately remove such trustee from office.

 SECTION 3.
 Removal of Trustees by Members.
-Any member may bring charges against a trustee by filing such charges in writing with the Secretary, together with a petition signed by at least ten percent of the members and request the removal of such trustees by reason thereof.
-The Trustee against whom such charges have been brought shall be informed in writing of the charges at least five days prior to the meeting at which the charges are to be considered and shall have an opportunity at the meeting to be heard in person or by counsel and to present evidence in respect of the charges; and the person or persons bringing the charges against him shall have the same opportunity.
-The question of the removal of such trustee shall be considered and voted upon at the next regular or special meeting of the members and any vacancy created by such removal may be filled by vote of the members at such meeting without compliance with the foregoing provisions with respect to nominations, except that the new trustee must reside in the same district as the trustee in respect to whom the vacancy occurs.
+Any member may request removal of a trustee by filing specific charges in writing with the secretary, together with a petition signed by at least ten percent of the members.
+The trustee against whom such charges have been submitted shall be informed in writing of the charges at least fifteen (15) days prior to the meeting at which the charges are to be considered and shall have an opportunity at the meeting to be heard in person or through counsel and to present evidence.
+The person or persons bringing the charges against the trustee shall have the same opportunity at the meeting.
+The question of the removal of such trustee shall be considered and voted upon at the meeting of the members and no trustee shall be removed unless by a vote of two-thirds (2/3) of the members present.

 MEETINGS OF TRUSTEES